What types of companies could be targeted by Iranian cyberattack?

 DEMOCRATS CALL US KILLING OF IRANIAN GENERAL 'RECKLESS'

-The energy and tech industries -- including tech giants like Apple and Google, as well as internet service providers like Verizon -- are two obvious targets that come to mind.
+The energy and tech industries -- including tech giants like Apple and Google, as well as internet service providers like Verizon -- are two obvious targets that come to mind, according to analysts.
 Whatever victims Iran chooses to attack, however, will depend on whether the country is just trying to send a retaliatory message or inflict categorical damage, Heritage Foundation lead cyber analyst Klon Kitchen told FOX Business.

 "If Iran were to choose cyber means to respond to Soleimani, the needle they are going to want to thread is to respond in a way that maintains credibility" while also not making things worse for Iran in anticipation of a U.S. response, Kitchen said.

-Note: This story has been updated to include comments from Kara Frederick, a technology and national security fellow at the Center for a New American Security.